d3/d3-voronoi/README.md

 <a name="diagram" href="#diagram">#</a> <i>diagram</i>

+The computed Voronoi diagram has the following properties:

 * `cells` - an array of [cells](#diagram_cell), one per input point
 * `edges` - an array of [edges](#diagram_edge)

 <a name="cell" href="#cell">#</a> <i>cell</i>

+Each cell has the following properties:

 * `site` - the [site](#site) of the cell’s associated input point
 * `halfedges` - an array of [halfedges](#halfedge) representing the cell’s polygon

 <a name="site" href="#site">#</a> <i>site</i>

+Each site has the following properties:

 * `x` - an *x*-coordinate
 * `y` - an *y*-coordinate
 * `i` - the site’s index, corresponding to the index of the associated input point

 <a name="halfedge" href="#halfedge">#</a> <i>halfedge</i>

+Each halfedge has the following properties:

 * `site` - the owning [site](#site)
 * `edge` - the shared [edge](#edge)